stan-dev/design-docs/designs/0005-cmdstan3.md

 CmdStan3 is a command-line interface to the Stan services layer which provides an extensible syntax for calling Stan services as well as model compilation.
-CmdStan3 provide a utility program `stan` which takes as arguments a set of subcommands; these subcommands map to functions exposed by the `stan::services` package, model compilation, and existing Stan utilities such as `stansummary`.
+CmdStan3 provides a utility program `stan` which takes as arguments a set of subcommands; these subcommands map to functions exposed by the `stan::services` package, model compilation, and existing Stan utilities such as `stansummary`.
+By adding CmdStan3's `bin` directory to their path, a user can run Stan models from any directory.

 ### Command syntax